guanlanxu/ppsy/README.md

 * `get_path` function generates all paths that would be needed in future work, including path to calibration data, to test map, to bank files, to input and output files, etc.

 * IRT calibration function `cal_fun` calls IRTPRO or WINSTEPS.
 This function does require IRTPRO and/or WINSTEPS to be installed on local machine in advance.
-Currently, this package only support `Rasch`, `2PL`, `3PL`, and `GPC` models.
+Currently, this package only supports `Rasch`, `2PL`, `3PL`, and `GPC` models.
 Model fit statistics can be computed using `modfit_fun` function.

 * Equating, drift analysis, and fit plots. (see `STURIT_4drift()`,`get_d2()`,`anchor_d2check()`).